ahlisbon/CJKmaterialProcessing/README.md

   - On a FirstSearch Record: activates the "Search for versions with same title and author" link to see other versions of the same item.
   - On a search results page in FirstSearch: opens each record in a new browser tab to compare records for importing into a spreadsheet.
 - Numpad 3 / F3
-  - On a FirstSearch Record: copies the record on screena and reformats it to paste to a spreadsheet.
+  - On a FirstSearch Record: copies the record on screen and reformats it to paste to a spreadsheet.
 - ctrl + Numpad 7 / F7
   - Derives an ISBN-10 from an ISBN-13 and pastes it into the ISBN-10 column.
 - ctrl + Numpad 8 / F8